-Check to be sure that the lockpins are seated in the holes.
-Failure to achieve complete lockup may cause the trailer to detach from the tractor, possibly resulting in serious personal injury or death.
+Check that the locking wedges have seated in the slots.
+Failure to achieve complete lockup may allow disengagement of the tractor from the trailer, possibly resulting in serious personal injury or death.

 - 8.1 For air-operated release models, set the cab-operated slide control switch to LOCK.
 Visually inspect the locking wedges to make sure that they are fully inserted in the slide rail slots. - 8.2 For manual release models, disengage the slide release pull handle from the guide plate.
 The slide release pull handle is spring-loaded in the locked position and will seek the locked position when disengaged from the guide plate.
 The fifth wheel may have to be moved slightly to enable the locking wedges to fully enter the locked position.
 When the slide release pull handle returns to the fully locked position, visually and physically check the locking wedges to make sure they are fully inserted into the slots in the slide rails.
-Make sure the slide release pull handle is locked in position against the guide plate. - The amount of load distribution on the front steering axle and rear drive axle(s) will have a direct effect on the steering control of the vehicle.
+Make sure the slide release pull handle is locked in position against the guide plate.